srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

 **Keyspace**: schema or collection of tables.
 Basic attributes are
 1. Replication factor − denotes number of machines in cluster that will receive copies of same data
 2. Replica placement strategy − strategy to place replicas in the ring. such as
- 1. simple strategy (rack-aware strategy),
+ - simple strategy (rack-aware strategy),
- 2. old network topology strategy (rack-aware strategy), and
+ - old network topology strategy (rack-aware strategy), and
- 3. network topology strategy (datacenter-shared strategy).
+ - network topology strategy (datacenter-shared strategy)

-Column families − Keyspace is a container for a list of one or more column families.
-A column family, in turn, is a container of a collection of rows.
-Each row contains ordered columns.
-Column families represent the structure of your data.
+3. Column families − represent structure of your data.
 Each keyspace has at least one and often many column families.

 #### Data Type: